ssamot/RL_notebook/RL.md

 * The agent perceives states/rewards and outputs actions
 * Transitions specify the effects of actions in the world (e.g., in Tetris, you push a button, the block spins)

+## More on states, agents and actions

+* Pick a game
+  * What would be state in the game?
+    * Do agents/NPCs have access to it?
+  * Do agents/NPCs have access to actions
+  * Do agents/NPCs have access to transitions?